List of Max Planck Institutes

 One institute can belong to several research areas.
 In addition, it can also belong to several more specialized research fields.
+In administrative terms, the institutes of the Max Planck Society are divided into three sections: Biology and Medicine, Chemistry, Physics and Technology and Human Sciences.

 Institutes and Research Units

-As of December 2020, the following Max Planck Institutes and Research Units exist (in alphabetical order):
+As of April 2024, the following Max Planck Institutes and Research Units exist (in alphabetical order):